|Location||Western Sydney University, Hawkesbury Institute for the Environment|

 The successful applicant should:

-» be enthusiastic and highly motivated to undertake further study at an advanced level» possess a background in bioinformatics, RNA, epigenetic and molecular biology or related disciplines.
+- be enthusiastic and highly motivated to undertake further study at an advanced level.

-» International applicants must also demonstrate a high level of proficiency in the English language.
-Please refer to the English language requirements
+International applicants must also demonstrate a high level of English language proficiency.(opens in new window)

 See our full disclaimer